abhi-sathvika/recipes-and-ratings/README.md

 ### Rating on n_steps:

--**Null Hypothesis**: Rating is not MAR dependent on the n_steps column.
+- **Null Hypothesis**: Rating is not MAR dependent on the n_steps column.

--**Alternative Hypothesis**: Rating is MAR dependent on the n_steps column.
+- **Alternative Hypothesis**: Rating is MAR dependent on the n_steps column.

--**Test Statistic**: Difference in means
+- **Test Statistic**: Difference in means

--**Results**: The results show a p-value of 0.0, which is less than the significance level at 0.05.
+- **Results**: The results show a p-value of 0.0, which is less than the significance level at 0.05.
 Since the p-value is extremely small, we can reject the null hypothesis, so Rating is MAR dependent on the n_steps column.

 <iframe src="assets/nsteps-missing-dependency.html" width="800" height="600" frameborder="0"></iframe>